rust-lang/rust/doc/tutorial-borrowed-ptr.md

 }
 ~~~

-Now I might write a function to compute the area of a shape.
+Now we might write a function to compute the area of a shape.
 This
-function takes a borrowed pointer to a shape to avoid the need of
+function takes a borrowed pointer to a shape, to avoid the need for
-copying them.
+copying.

 ~~~
 # struct Point {x: float, y: float}; // as before